Skip to main content

 Environment variables

-Environment variables can be set like in bash:
+Set environment variables like in bash:

 import { $ } from "bun";